BhavnoorSaroya/computingclubwebsite/README.md

 ## Contributing:
 - Please use proper conventions and stuff
 - Shoot a dm on discord if we don't get to your pr within the day
-- We are pruposely trying to keep it anything other than cookie cutter corporate website
+- We are purposely trying to keep it anything other than cookie cutter corporate website